There are three general ways that people search for something they need or want on their phones or desktops.

 People interested in buying a universal charger:

 This type of thinking helped me to put myself in my potential buyers shoes.
-Again, people are looking for a solution to their need so this type of forethought helps gage the direction of your web page with they keywords used in online search queries.
+Again, people are looking for a solution to their need so this type of forethought helps gauge the direction of your web page with they keywords used in online search queries.
 This line of thinking also helped me come up with keyword terms I would never have thought of.
 Its not as important to have a page called "USB Charger" with this keyword throughout your page as it is to solve the problem of the person that is searching for a "USB Travel Charger for on the go Cell Phone Charging".

-Step 2 research - Its always a good idea to find out who your direct competitors are and to view the page rank of their web pages and the keywords and strategy they use on their website.
+Its always a good idea to find out who your direct competitors are and to view the page rank of their web pages and the keywords and strategy they use on their website.
 If you are serious about getting your keywords right the first time and aligning yourself with your competitors then I would highly suggest a one months subscription to SpyFu.
 This is an unbelievable and easy to use SEO tool that will help you define what your competitors keywords are and how they are using them.
 Remember, the only way to outrank and climb the latter to the top 10 search on Google is to mimic what your competition is doing and then do it better and more of it.
 You can do this with SpyFu.

-Step 3 keyword tool - This free Google Keyword Research Tool is invaluable.
+This free Google Keyword Research Tool is invaluable.
 It allows you to enter in a keyword you want to rank for and then it returns all the variations of that keyword.
 It also shows you how many people have searched for those keywords.
 Tip: when you get your list of keywords from Google, its as important to write articles for keywords that had a few searches as well as the highly searched keyword terms.

 At The Turn Group, we research competitors and keywords all day long.
 With time, success and failure, research and testing, you can implement your own keyword strategy or we can assist you.
 If you would like for us to analyze your website for feedback and suggestions we would be more than happy to help.